kubevirt/project-infra/github/ci/prow-deploy/README.md

 - base/config

 Will contain the base yaml configuration files for the deployments.
-They are under a timestamped directory to make config versioning easier.

 - overlays